 - With your favourite tortilla chips

-If you like more spice, feel free to add a little more hot sauce and maybe even a pinch or two of cayenne powder.
+- If you like more spice, feel free to add a little more buffalo sauce and maybe even a pinch or two of ground cayenne pepper.

-Blue cheese fan (and don’t need this to be vegan)?
+- Blue cheese fan?
 Mix in a tablespoon or so of crumbled blue cheese.
 It’s better to start with a little (maybe a tablespoon) and add more if you feel it needs it.
 Blue cheese (though delicious) can be overpowering.
 Alternatively, instead of mixing the blue cheese in the hummus, you can garnish with some.

 - 3 tablespoons tahini

-- 2 tablespoons lemon juice (or lime juice)
+- 2 tablespoons lemon juice, or lime juice

 - 2 tablespoons olive oil

 - 1 teaspoon smoked paprika, or chipotle powder

 - ½ teaspoon dried dill (dill weed)